Welcome to the Adventure of Cub Scouting!

 Cub Scouting is truly the best program for children in

 Kindergarten through 5th grade and their family!

-As a parent, you want your child to grow up to be self-reliant, dependable and a caring individual.
+As a parent or caregiver, you want your child to grow up to be self-reliant, dependable and a caring individual.
 By joining a local scouting program you can help your child make that goal a reality.
 Since 1910, we have been weaving lifetime values into fun and educational activities designed to assist parents in strengthening character, good citizenship and physical fitness in youth.

 Scouting teaches family values.
 We know that children do not join scouting just to build character.
 They join because it is FUN!
 Scouting is FUN with a PURPOSE!

 One unique thing about Cub Scouting is that you, as a family, join in on the program with your child and you will help them along the way.
 The family is the basis of Cub Scouting.
 It exists to support your family and help enrich your family time together.
 The children have a different handbook at each level with suggested activities that are age-appropriate for their developmental level.
 As your child advances through these books by working on activities with you, they will earn badges, belt loops and other recognition that may be worn on their uniform.
 Your child’s success in Cub Scouting depends on you!